serraict/serraict.github.io/_posts/learn/2016-03-30-scrum-resources.md

 On this board, I intend to only list resources I actually have used, found useful and highly recommend.

-If there is stuff you think I should explore, or wonder why resources got left out, please let me know at marijn@serraict.com.
+If there is stuff you think I should explore, or wonder why resources got left out, please let me know in the comments below.

  [this Trello board]: http://bit.do/serras-scrum-resources